rahulg-101/Deep-Learning-Specialization-Coursera/README.md

 # Deep-Learning-Specialization-Coursera

-Complete course along with lecture slides,additional notes and project notebooks
+#### Complete course along with lecture slides,additional notes and project notebooks taught by the famous Andrew Ng !!

+1. This repository is for those interested in learning Deep-Learning from scratch and although it's not necessary but its good to have basic understanding of machine learning, mathematics behind few algorithms like Logistic Regression, and python knowledge.
+2. Also, if you are not very fond of getting a certificate and rather want to just expand your knowledge base in the field or if you're also a little short on budget to purchase the actual course, then you are THE RIGHT PLACE !!

+> ## Important Note:
+> This repo although has all the contents associated with the original course but **`SOME PROJECTS`** from particular weeks if you try to run locally in your system might not work from Course 4(Week 2) & 5(Week 1 and Ungraded Labs 2 & 3 from Week 4) since the associated project dependencies were too large and due to GITHUB memory constraints, I was unable to push them into the repository.

+### HEADS UP
+The course is formulated in very simple and easy to understand way but since the course covers a whole lot of topics,so completing it might take some time but ITS TOTALLY WORTH !!
+The videos associated with particular courses' of the specialization are also available on YouTube if you need them, so you have everything you need to get started !!

-This repo consists of all the course lecture slides along with project notebooks present in a course-wise manner
+This repo consists of all the course lecture slides along with project notebooks present in a structured manner as present in the original course.

-### Workflow of the repo
+### Repo Structure as per the Workflow -->

-  > Course Number > Week > Projects
+> Course Number > Week > Week Slides & Project Notebooks

 1. Course 1 - Neural Networks and Deep Learning
    - Week 1 - Intro to Deep Learning